huggingface/dataset-viewer/infra/kube/README.md

 }
 ```

-Note that listing the clusters is not allowed for the `EKS-HUB-Hub` profile of the `hub` user:
+Note that listing the clusters is not allowed for the `EKS-HUB-Hub` role of the `hub` account:

 ```
 $ aws eks list-clusters --profile=hub